Department of Justice is now the Department of Communities and Justice. Find out more >

 if you need help filling out this form.

 If you have also requested the attendance of a person at court, you cannot use this form.
-Instead you will need to attend court and ask the judge or registrar to allow you to inspect the
+Instead, you will need to attend court and ask the Judge or Registrar to allow you to inspect the documents.

 For more information about subpoenas, see General federal law: Subpoenas on the Federal Circuit and Family Court of Australia website.